BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-04-welcome-to-brewhouse.md

 We only charge out 30 hours of development time a week so that leaves a day to work on internal hacks, creative projects or to prepare for the week ahead.
 It’s very difficult to work for clients and on the company at the same time.
 Godfrey, for example, contributes his time to the [Rails](http://rubyonrails.org/) open source project and collects content for a [rails weekly roundup](http://rails-weekly.goodbits.io).

 Community is important to us and we gain value from others all the time.
-We help organize #vanruby’s meetups and hack nights.
+We help organize [#vanruby](http://vanruby.org/)’s meetups and hack nights.
 This is now baked into what we do at Brewhouse and is no longer something I do on my own.
-We’re going to brew as much tech here in Vancouver.
+We’re going to brew as much tech here in Vancouver as we can.

 ## Code Curation and Mentorship

 With some of our clients-to-date, we’ve trialed the notion of CTO-for-hire, as well as code curation workshops.
 The results have been interesting and deserves another post.

-We are going to continue code curating services in a workshop format and will soon be experimenting, providing these services part-time for some of our existing clients.
+We are going to continue code curating services in a workshop format and will soon be providing these services part-time for some of our existing clients.

-## Product vs Service
+## Product &amp; Service

 Yep, we do product, as well as service.
 It’s hard but we’re doing it.